angie-xiong/money-laundering-detector/rest-api/docs/development.md

 DB_PASSWORD=<postgres-password>
 ```

-This `.env` will be used in [compose.yaml](../compose.yaml).
-And run docker compose
+This `.env` will be used in [compose.yaml](../compose.yaml), and run docker compose

 ```
 docker compose up
-docker compose up -d # Run as background
+docker compose up -d # Run in background
 ```

+4. Initialize the DB
+Connect to the DB, and run the SQL script [here](../src/main/resources/databases/setup.sql)